MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Manage/How-to-disable-and-enable-Run-As-accounts-in-VMM.md

 ---
+description:
+manager:  cfreemanwa
+ms.topic:  article
+author:  rayne-wiselman
+ms.prod:  system-center-threshold
+keywords:
+ms.date:  2016-06-28
-title: How to disable and enable Run As accounts in VMM ms.custom: na ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na ms.topic: article ms.assetid: 2a631141-cf10-4200-94ed-f539098d73cd
+title:  How to disable and enable Run As accounts in VMM ms.technology:  virtual-machine-manager ms.assetid:  2a631141-cf10-4200-94ed-f539098d73cd
 ---

 # How to disable and enable Run As accounts in VMM

 >Applies To: System Center 2016 Technical Preview - Virtual Machine Manager